romses/Datenzwerg/docs/index.en.md

 The Datenzwerg logo was created by D.B.

 The Datenzwerg model files are based on [this "Garden Gnome" model](https://www.printables.com/model/260908-garden-gnome) by [Sci3D](https://www.printables.com/@Sci3D), released under CC-BY.
+Our remix can be found [here](https://www.printables.com/model/534875-datenzwerg-enclosure) and of course also [in the GitHub repository](https://github.com/romses/Datenzwerg/tree/main/models).

 [^1]: Yes, the last three are not canon, and one of them even is a smurf - so what, chaos ftw!